jorgebucaran/fisher/README.md

 If your project depends on other packages, it should list them as dependencies in a fishfile.
 There is no need for a fishfile otherwise.
 The rules concerning the usage of the fishfile are the same rules we've already covered in [using the fishfile](#using-the-fishfile).

-While some packages contain every kind of file, some packages contain only functions or configuration snippets.
+While some packages contain every kind of file, some packages include only functions or configuration snippets.
 You are not limited to a single file per directory either.
-There can be as many files as you need or only one as in the next example.
+There can be as many files as you need or just one as in the next example.

 ```
 fish-kraken
 └── kraken.fish
 ```

-The lack of private function scope in fish causes all package functions to share the same namespace.
+The lack of private scope in fish causes all package functions to share the same namespace.
 A good rule of thumb is to prefix functions intended for private use with the name of your package to reduce the possibility of conflicts.

 ### Creating your own package

 The best way to show you how to create your own package is by building one together.
 Our first example will be a function that prints the raw non-rendered markdown source of a README file from GitHub to standard output.
 Its inputs will be the name of the owner, repository, and branch.
 If no branch is specified, we'll use the master branch.

 Create the following directory structure and function file.
-Make sure the function name matches the file name, otherwise fish won't be able to autoload it the first time you try to use it.
+Make sure the function name matches the file name; otherwise fish won't be able to autoload it the first time you try to use it.

 ```
 fish-readme